all-in-one-of/snippets/HOU_DOP_FLIP.md

 youcan cereate `velocity field` > `source volume`

 # Collision
+ Deforming Object shelf tool to set up deforming geometry as a FLIP collision object.!! (docs note)

+ If using Volume Source based collisions, you must use the Move Outside Collision method for particle collisions, because the Particle method only works when a collision is represented by an actual DOP object.
+ Move Outside Collision is the fastest collision handling method and provides the smoothest splashes, however it is not as accurate with fast-moving collision geometry.
+It is also the only collision method that works with Volume Source based collisions.

 `static object` with collision mode to: volume sample {DeformingGeo shelf}
 - Enabling Collision Separation on the FLIP Object and setting this value to the Particle Separation or smaller will create a higher-resolution collision field
 - Accurate velocities for moving collision objects are extremely important.